Here are some of the questions we get asked about the SIRPA Approach and our honest answers.

 3) "Is the SIRPA Training Certified?"

-Yes, our training is certified by The CPD Certification Service.
+Yes, our training is certified by The CPD Certification Service and offers 10 hours for Level 1 and 41 hours for Level 2.
 You will also receive a certificate of attendance after each section of the training.

 4) "What if I live outside the U.K.?"